ldkngan/SQL_Marketing_Analytics/README.md

 FROM `bigquery-public-data.google_analytics_sample.ga_sessions_201707*`
 ,UNNEST(hits)
 ,UNNEST(product)
-WHERE totals.transactions IS NOT NULL
-  AND productRevenue IS NOT NULL
-GROUP BY 1;
+WHERE totals.transactions IS NOT NULL -- Only sessions with transactions AND productRevenue IS NOT NULL -- Ensure transaction is valid GROUP BY 1;
 ```
 - **Result**